 - It's feasible to reduce the amount of risk in terms of system accuracy.

 - Optimizing the speed of the system is easier as you know all the parts.
 So providing instant outputs, is not a big issue.

-What are the disadvantages of the rule-based system?
+What are the disadvantages of the rule-based system in AI?

-- A rule-based system is built upon a lot of data and deep knowledge of the domain as well as a lot of manual work.
+- A rule-based system is built upon a lot of data, deep knowledge of the domain, and a lot of manual work.

 - Writing and generating rules for a complex system is quite challenging and time-consuming.

-- The self-learning capacity of the is less in a rule-based system as it generates the result as per the rules.
+- The self-learning capacity in a rule-based system is less as it generates the result as per the rules.

-- Complex pattern identification is a challenging task in the RB method, as it takes a lot of time and analysis.
+- Complex pattern identification is a challenging task in the Rule Based method as it takes a lot of time and analysis.